emmajanedrews/base-template/_posts/2018-04-20-5-truths-for-fiduciaries-to-reflect-on.md

 {% include youtube.html %}

+**\*Please Note: As I predicted, shortly after this was filmed the SEC took the next step and did choose to release proposals for new standards.
+Click here for an update.&nbsp;**

-Today I’d like to talk about the F word.
+Today I'd like to talk about the F-word.
 By that, I mean “fiduciary.”
 This word has been in the news a lot lately.

 We all know by now that the DOL rule was shot down by the Fifth Circuit Court of Appeals.
 To tell the truth, I agree with this ruling.
 I think the DOL rule truly deserved to die.
 Why?
 Well, I think it’s absurd that we’d have a standard for retirement assets that’s different from the standard for non-retirement assets.
 From a pragmatic sense, any rule that is 1,000 pages long will be very difficult to enforce.